oriAngel62/-Client-Server-Chat/README.md

 # -Client-Chat

-Run backend API and MVC before running client chat! https://github.com/oriAngel62/backendChatApp.git
+## Run backend API and MVC (Read backend README before running this app!)
+https://github.com/oriAngel62/backendChatApp.git

 This is Stage one of Client ServerChat task in advnace 2 course.